tmo1/sms-db/README.md

 #### Limitations

-Both SMS and MMS metadata and text parts are imported, but MMS non-text parts are not currently imported.
+Both SMS and MMS metadata and text parts are imported, but MMS non-text parts (and their filenames) are not currently imported.
 I can't find them in the Bugle database itself, and I don't know how to use the `content://mms/part/nnnn` URIs in the `uri` field of the Bugle `parts` table to get the data.
 The information I found online explains how to use the URI to get the data programatically from a running Android system, but I could not find an explanation of how to use it with a standalone Bugle database.

 ### XML (`-f xml`)